bramtechs/raymob-nix/README.md

 Last tested on 2024/04/24 on NixOS Stable NixOS 23.11.

-It might not work on future versions but this repo can be a stepping stone for people wanting to compile Raylib for Android on NixOS.
-It is also a reminder for myself as this was painful to setup.
+It might not work on future versions, but this repo can be a stepping stone if you want to compile Raylib for Android on NixOS.
+It is also a reminder for myself as this was painful to setup due to lack of Nix documentation.

 Flakes are not used.